nadav-dav/helpme/README.md

 Create a HELPME file and provide it with your project! it will guide your colleagues through the right way to solve their problems!

-Questions like "did you 'git pull'" the project or "did you build it locally?" won't bother you no more!
+Questions like "did you 'git pull' the project?" or "did you build it locally?" won't bother you any more!

 --------
 did you install HELPME?